R-s0n/bug-bounty-village-defcon32-workshop/injection-methodology.md

         - **Output Encoding** (*PREVENTS ATTACK*) - Encodes user-controlled input as it is output to the DOM, preventing malicious code from executing
         - **Cookie Flags** (*MITIGATES IMPACT*) - Directives that tell the browser how a cookie can be handled and where it can be sent.
         - **Content Security Policy (CSP)** (*MITIGATES IMPACT*) - Directives that tell the browser where and how recourses can be loaded, scripts can execute, connections can be established, and much more.
-    - Showing Impact:
+    - **Showing Impact**
         - Steal victim's cookie
         - Force victim to make an HTTP request
         - Steal DOM of restricted pages
-- **Output**:
-    - Application Behaves Unexpectedly
-    - That Behavior Has a Negative Impact on Sensitive Customer Data
-    - Explain Impact:
-        -

 ## Server-Side Injections

-- *GOAL: Attacker's user-controlled input forces a server-side method to execute in a way the developers did not intend*
+*GOAL: Attacker's user-controlled input forces a server-side method to execute in a way the developers did not intend*

-- **Input**: Single Attack Vector w/ Possible Injection
+### Basic Hunting Methodology

 - Fuzzing For Server-Side Injections
     - Basic Methodology
         - Break the Application